Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Central Michigan has combined with its opponents to score more than 56.5 points just twice this season.
+- Central Michigan and its opponents have scored at least 56 points -- this matchup's over/under -- only twice this year.

-- Chippewas games this season feature an average total of 58.3 points, a number 1.8 points higher than Saturday's over/under.
+- The Chippewas and their opponents have scored an average of 58.3 points per game in 2021, 2.3 more than Saturday's total.

 Central Michigan Stats and Trends

-- So far this season Central Michigan has two wins against the spread.
+- Central Michigan has two wins against the spread in three games this year.

-- Central Michigan's games this year have hit the over one time in three opportunities (33.3%).
+- Central Michigan's games this year have gone over the total in one out of three opportunities (33.3%).

-- The Chippewas rack up 30.0 points per game, comparable to the 29.0 per outing the Panthers surrender.
+- The Chippewas score just one more point per game (30) than the Panthers surrender (29).

-- When Central Michigan picks up more than 403.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Central Michigan totals more than 403.7 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Chippewas have turned the ball over three more times (4 total) than the Panthers have forced a turnover (1) this season.
+- The Chippewas have turned the ball over four times this season, three more turnovers than the Panthers have forced (1).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.